allegro/turnilo/docs/configuration-datacubes.md

 If no existing plywood function meets your needs, you could also define your own custom transformation.
 The transformation could be any supported [Druid extraction function](https://druid.apache.org/docs/latest/querying/dimensionspecs.html).

-For example you could apply any number of javascript functions to a string.
+For example, you could apply any number of javascript functions to a string.

 To use that in Turnilo define following `options` at data cube level: